jumanlee/lyncupdjango/README.md

 As shown in the architecture diagram, LyncUp’s software architecture uses Django as the backend, React as the frontend, Redis with Django Channels to handle real-time features such as queuing and chatroom functionalities.
 Django Rest Framework (DRF) is used to provide endpoints for user registration, login, recording “Like” data and friendship management.
-User information are stored in a PostgresSQL database and is accessed via Django’s Object Relational Model (ORM).
+User information is stored in a PostgresSQL database and is accessed via Django’s Object Relational Model (ORM).

 On the frontend side, React